 Key Features:

-Flaky test detection with historical trends
+Flaky test detection across run history

 Pros